-This is the most common cause of dehydration when both the water and sodium loss are proportional to the serum concentration with normal serum osmolality.
+Isotonic dehydration is a condition in which both water and sodium are lost proportionally and the serum sodium concentration maintains normal serum osmolality.
 Serum osmolality determines the movement of fluids and electrolytes across membranes.
-Serum osmolality of 285–295 mOsm/kg is normal.
+The normal serum osmolality is 285–295 mOsm/kg.

 Causes of isotonic dehydration

-- Vomiting and diarrhea: severe watery diarrhea can be life threatening, especially in children and if accompanied with vomiting.
-People with gastroenteritis may lose tremendous amounts of fluids in a short time plus their oral replacement will also be limited.
-Losing fluids and electrolytes will affect the acid base status and will be life threatening in these patients.
+- Vomiting and diarrhea: severe watery diarrhea and/or vomiting can be a life-threatening condition, especially in children.
+People with gastroenteritis may lose tremendous amounts of fluids and electrolytes in a short time and their oral replacement is limited due to recurrent vomiting, which can result in severe dehydration.

 Lab values in isotonic dehydration

-Isotonic dehydration will show the same laboratory values as normal serum, including normal osmolality of 285–295 mOsm/kg and normal serum sodium of 135–145 mmol/L.
+Isotonic dehydration will show normal serum laboratory values, including normal osmolality of 285–295 mOsm/kg and normal serum sodium of 135–145 mmol/L.

 Urine volume will be decreased with low fractional sodium excretion and increased specific gravity.

-Hypertonic dehydration occurs when the water excretion is more than sodium excretion which results in more sodium concentration in the extracellular fluid, increased blood osmolality and shift of water from the intracellular to the extracellular space.
+Hypertonic dehydration occurs when water excretion from the body exceeds that of sodium excretion, resulting in an increased sodium concentration in the extracellular fluid (hypernatremia).
+Blood osmolality is increased, causing the water to shift from the intracellular to the extracellular space.

 Causes of hypertonic dehydration

-- Fever: normally, the body loses water through sweating and breathing.
-This is called insensible water loss.
-Fever will increase the respiratory rate and subsequently the water loss.
-Sweating will also increase during fever to lower the body temperature.
-Moreover, water intake is commonly decreased during fever which will aggravate dehydration.
+- Fever: Fever will increase the respiratory rate and therefore, water loss.
+Sweating also increases in order to lower the body temperature.
+Water intake is commonly decreased during a fever which will aggravate dehydration.